Iron Man and X-O Manowar in Heavy Metal: Ports

-Atari Corporation and Acclaim announced a partnership in March 1995 that included plans to release three titles for the Atari Jaguar.
+Atari Corporation and Acclaim announced a partnership in March 1995 that included plans to release three game for the Jaguar.
 Five months after this announcement, a conversion of Iron Man and X-O Manowar in Heavy Metal for the Atari Jaguar CD was licensed to Atari Corp.
 The port was slated for an April/Q2 1996 release, but work on the port was discontinued sometime in 1995 and it was never released.

-Critical reaction
+The Game Boy version was developed by Griptonite Games.

+Reception

 The four reviewers of Electronic Gaming Monthly praised the animation in the Game Gear version but gave it an otherwise negative assessment, lambasting the poor controls and lack of variety in the levels.

 GameSpot, reviewing the Saturn version, said that "every aspect of Heavy Metal is a letdown — the graphics, sound, and gameplay," and concluded that the game "feels as though it was hastily thrown together.
 The result is a game that could have easily used another six months of development.
 People looking for a good action scroller should look elsewhere."
 Lee Nutter of Sega Saturn Magazine commented that while the two playable characters have varying abilities yet are evenly matched, giving the game replay value, the action is extremely repetitive, the music is poor, and the graphics are barely above what consoles of the previous generation were capable of.
 Covering the PlayStation version, IGN criticized the characters for being "interchangeable" and concluded: "It's just boring.
 The control is as sluggish as it gets, and the graphics, while decent enough for a 2D side-scroller, just aren't up to 32-bit standards."
 GamePro called it "an apt, enjoyable, but not terribly complex, game."
 The reviewer praised both the action and platform jumping, the rendered player characters, and "simple, clean backgrounds", though he criticized the music and sounds.

-In other media
+Legacy

-The video game was also adapted into a 2-issue comic book crossover featuring the two heroes teaming up to save the world.
+The video game was adapted into a 2 issue comic book crossover featuring the two heroes teaming up to save the world.